-The Audit and Standards Committee currently consists of 9 members, meeting 7 times per year and has proved enough.
+The Audits and Standards Committee currently consists of 9 Members, meeting 7 times per year and has proved enough.
 It has been decided to separate out the work of Audit and Governance from that of Standards and establish two committees to deal with these important issues.
 There is need for the Audit Committee to meet on a more regular basis whereas standards related matters only occur in general as and when issues arise.
-In recent years, this has meant that items relating to standards matters are less frequent and it is therefore felt that a smaller group of five elected members meeting on a less frequent basis would be sufficient to deal with this area of expertise.
-The council's additional three Independent Persons would advise members of the standards committee and attend these meetings but in a non-voting capacity.
-The councils Audit Committee will continue to focus its work on keeping an overview of audit activity across the authority and well as keeping the council's regulatory framework, including the council's constitution, under review.
+In recent years, this has meant that items relating to standards matters are less frequent and it is therefore felt that a smaller group of 5 elected members meeting on a less frequent basis would be sufficient to deal with this area of expertise.
+The council's additional 3 Independent Persons would advise members of the standards committee and attend these meetings but in a non-voting capacity.
+The councils Audit Committee will continue to focus its work on keeping an overview of audit activity across the authority and well as keeping the council's regulatory framework, including the councils constitution, under review.
 It will also have the important role of liaison with the council's external auditors.

-The balance of delegation will be broadly the same in terms of authority instilled in the over-arching Policy Committee in terms of decision-making and the existing Scheme of Delegation.
+As with the current structure, there will be two separate committees one dealing with licensing and the other dealing with public protection issues.
+The membership of the Public Protection Committee is currently broadly the same as the Licensing Committee, it has 11 members and politically balance, the committee meets 3 times per year.
+Going forwards both the committees will have 12 common Members, dependant on council size and political balance.
+The thinking in that the members of these two areas of responsibility will be a common membership is that the quasi-regulatory framework of these committees, which is based around hearings and determination of appeals, is common across both areas of work.
+The result of this is that whilst the areas of work invariably have a different focus there is a common set of skills that members will need to employ to fulfil their role in these areas.
+In terms of the balance of responsibilities, delegation this has already been commented on elsewhere in this document.
+Service External Partnerships delivery has changed for councils over time, and many authorities now have a range of delivery partners to work with and hold to account.
+Will executive members serve on decision-making partnerships, sub-regional, regional or national bodies?
+How many councillors will be involved in this activity?
+And what is their expected workload?
+What Key lines of explanation proportion of this work is undertaken by portfolio holders?
+What other external bodies will members be involved in?
+And what is the anticipated workload?